CivicActions/ssp-toolkit/docs/controls/CM.md

-#### Amazon Web Services (AWS) US-East/West control support

-CivicActions personnel cannot modify hardware or firmware components because they have no physical access to the servers.
-Software changes can only be performed by CivicActions developers with Senior Developer or Team Leader roles as defined by AWS.

 ### Part b)

 #### CivicActions Responsibility

-CivicActions internal administrators user access rights are reviewed at least quarterly by the CivicActions Information Security group, which is responsible for approving all user account assignments to CivicActions developers.
+CivicActions internal administrators user access rights are reviewed at least quarterly by CivicActions Information Security, which is responsible for approving all user account assignments to CivicActions developers.